What is a Civil Marriage?

 A Civil Marriage is a non-religious wedding ceremony conducted by a local council official called a registrar at an approved venue.

-Both The Morning Room and The Bandstand at Pendrell Hall are approved civil marriage locations licensed for civil weddings and civil partnerships for up to 170 guests.
+Both The Morning Room, The Ballroom and The Bandstand at Pendrell Hall are approved civil marriage locations licensed for civil weddings for up to 170 guests.

 Planning Your Civil Marriage